syeadz/logisim-8-bit-processor/README.md

 * `lib/terminal_lib.asm` - Library for writing to the terminal
 * `lib/video_lib.asm` - Library for writing to the video output
-* `lib/bcd_lib.asm` - Library for writing to the BCD registers and displaying numbers on the 7-segment displays
+* `lib/sevseg_lib.asm` - Library for displaying numbers on the 7-segment displays
 * `lib/math_lib.asm` - Library for basic math operations (multiplication, division)

 ### Examples